RodZill4/material-maker/material_maker/doc/user_interface_2d_preview_panel.rst

 * reset the preview zoom and position

+* select the style and color of axes displayed on top of the preview

 * export the previewed texture to a file

 * render the previewed texture and add it to the References panel